9 Blogging Best Practices for Nonprofit Organizations

 • Social media.
 Share your posts on platforms like Facebook, LinkedIn, and Instagram.
 Foster engagement by responding to comments and asking supporters to share the post with their networks.

 • Email.
-Send out an email update when you have new blog content to share.
-Include a quick snippet of the post in the email and provide a link where subscribers can read the full post.
+Send an email update when you have new blog content to share.
+Include a brief excerpt from the post in the email and provide a link to the full post.

-Track engagement across marketing channels to determine which platforms lead to the highest click-through rate.
+Track engagement across marketing channels to identify which platforms drive the highest click-through rates.
 Focus more of your attention on your top-performing platforms to drive a higher ROI for your blogging strategy.

 Eric-Burger